-- Our overall donations and fundraising income has grown each year.
-Increases in fundraising income have been our biggest driver, while we’ve also seen growth in the number of sponsors in our Scholar Sponsorship Program.
+- Our overall donations and fundraising income has grown.
+Increases in fundraising income have been our biggest driver.

-The increases in our overall expenses in 2014 through 2016 have been driven by growth in our direct program expenses in Nicaragua, reflecting the substantial expansion of the services we provide.
-These additional services include a new facility in Managua, optional counseling services, birthday gifts, an additional staff member, our Breakfast Program, and our College Scholars Program.
-We are thrilled to offer these critical services to our scholars.
+The increases in our overall expenses in recent years have been driven by growth in our direct program expenses in Nicaragua, reflecting the substantial expansion of the services we provide.

-Our overall donations and fundraising income continues to grow each year.
+Our overall donations and fundraising revenue continues to grow each year.
 We are extremely grateful for all of our supporters.